bluetentacle/contract-mesh/README.md

 ## Code generation

-The contract can be used to generate server-code that implements the REST APIs, event schemas, log records, and metrics described in the contract.
+The contract can be used to automatically generate server-side code that implements the REST APIs, event schemas, log records, and metrics described in the contract.
 A reusable services framework can help ensure that the contract is strictly obeyed by code.

-Using the dependencies described in the contract, *client-side* code can also be generated that calls other services' APIs and consume other services' events.
+Using the dependencies described in the contract, and by querying the service catalog for details about the dependencies, *client-side* code can also be generated that calls other services' APIs and consume other services' events.

 ## Serve as a design document

+The contract, produced before any code is written, can serve as a wonderful of a service design.

 ## Help deploy an entire environment from scratch